All on 4 Dental Implants Miami, FL

 All-on-4 dental implants are increasingly popular because of their efficiency and comfort.
 By using four implants, this procedure can be finished in one day.

 Many patients wonder if All-on-4 dental implants are as stable as other forms of tooth replacement.
-Unlike dentures, this form of dental implant allows support and durability throughout the day and night.
-By using four implants to mimic an extended dental bridge, this treatment is able to provide stability while both eating and talking.
+Unlike dentures, this form of a dental implant allows support and durability throughout the day and night.
+By using four implants to mimic an extended dental bridge, this treatment can provide stability while both eating and talking.

 All-on-4 implants are known to eliminate sore spots in the mouth.
-They can prevent rubbing and chafing to reduce chances of inflammation or irritation.
-Because implants do not cover the roof of the mouth, they feel natural on a daily basis.
+They can prevent rubbing and chafing to reduce the chances of inflammation or irritation.
+Because implants do not cover the roof of the mouth, they feel natural daily.

 * Each patient is unique and individual results may vary.

 Who Qualifies for All-on-4 Dental Implants?

 Traditional dental implants typically require two surgeries.
 Since the implants are inserted directly into the jaw, it may take longer for the patient to heal than with newer methods.
 All-on-4 dental implants are bonded to the jawbone.
 In Miami, FL, this procedure can be done in one visit.